Saeed Khan Nizamani

 Saeed Khan Nizamani is a Pakistani politician who had been a Member of the Provincial Assembly of Sindh, from May 2013 to May 2018.

 Early life and education

 He was born on 6 January 1962 in Sanghar.

 He has a degree of Bachelor of Science, a degree of Bachelor of Laws and a degree of Master of Arts.

 Political career

-He was elected to the Provincial Assembly of Sindh as a candidate of Pakistan Muslim League (F) from Constituency PS-78 SANGHAR-I in 2013 Pakistani general election.
+He was elected to the Provincial Assembly of Sindh as a candidate of Pakistan Muslim League (F) from Constituency PS-78 SANGHAR-I in the 2013 Pakistani general election.